k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   Below are the supported OAuth Authentication methods and their additional properties, other than the common that are mentioned above:

     * **OAuth 2.0 Password Credentials** - an OAuth protocol's grant type flow.
-Fabric (the client) first interacts  with an authorization server, provides a user and password and gets an access token which is then used for the resource server's calls.
+Fabric (the client) first interacts with an authorization server, provides a user and password and gets an access token, which is then used for the resource server's calls.
 This interface requires the following properties:

        * User
        * Password